Azure/portaldocs/portal-sdk/generated/design-patterns-resource-browse.md

 * **Assign tags** enables tagging for the selected grid items
 * **Delete** will permanently remove the selected grid items from Azure

+Additional general and selection commands can be added on a case-by-case basis but should always go to the left and right of the separator in the toolbar, respectively.
+When the "Feedback" command is added, it should be placed to the right of the Selection Commands with a separator in between.
 * **Feedback** opens a voluntary survey to collect feedback on the Azure experience

-Additional general and selection commands can be added on a case-by-case basis but should always go to the left and right of the separator in the toolbar, respectively.

 <a name="behavior-search"></a>
 ### Search